cybergarage/uecho-py/doc/device_overview.md

 ### 2. Creating Device Object

-To add your device objects into the created node, create a new device object using `uecho::Device` or `uecho::std::StandardDevice`, and add the created device object into the node as the following.
+To add your device objects into the created node, create a new device object using `uecho::Device` or `uecho::std::StandardObject`, and add the created device object into the node as the following.

 ```
 from uecho import LocalNode
-from uecho.std import StandardDevice
+from uecho.std import StandardObject

 node = LocalNode()
-dev = StandardDevice(0x029101) # Mono functional lighting class
+dev = StandardObject(0x029101) # Mono functional lighting class
 node.add_object(dev)
 ```

 The `uecho::Device` creates a null device object with no properties, so you must add your own properties.
-In contrast, The `uecho::std::StandardDevice` creates a standard device object with the specified object code and adds the standard properties of the ECHONET device object specification [\[1\]][enet-spec] into the device object automatically.
+In contrast, The `uecho::std::StandardObject` creates a standard device object with the specified object code and adds the standard properties of the ECHONET device object specification [\[1\]][enet-spec] into the device object automatically.

 ### 3. Handling Request Messages